 Helpful Resources

-Farmland Preservation Tax Credit Update for 2021
+Farmland Preservation Tax Credit Update with DOR (2024)

 Guide to Claiming the Farmland Preservation Tax Credit